HoiHman/Simfeeback-STL-feet/Software.md

 ***

+There are three tabs on top, we start with the

+# Profiles

+## Actions

 ## Profiles
 * Every supported game can have one or more profiles which define how the Actuators should move.
 * You can have a profile for every Car/Road combination which you like.